alex-gutev/live_cells/README.md

 ```

 The arithmetic and relational operators are overloaded for `ValueCell`'s holding `num` values, so that
-a computed cell can be created directly by an expression of `ValueCell`'s.
+a computed cell can be defined as an expression of `ValueCell`'s.
 This is not only simpler
-but more efficient since the argument cells are determined at compile-time, *more on this later*.
+but more efficient since the argument cells are determined at compile time.

 ### User Input